Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 Understanding the key components of an optimization model is critical when creating or reviewing a model.
 The main components of an optimization model are:

 - **Decision Variables:** The set of variables representing choices that must be made.
 For example, 'production rate' or 'machine on/off status'.
 Note that a variables' allowed set of values can be continuous (eg., ``1.034``, ``938.33``), integer (eg., ``1``, ``34``), or binary (ie. ``0`` or ``1``).
-- **Constraints:** Constraints define relationships between the values of the variables that must be satisfied for set of decision to be considered feasible.
+- **Constraints:** Constraints define relationships between the values of the variables that must be satisfied for a set of decisions to be considered feasible.
 They can represent tradeoffs and limitations that must be accounted for, and criteria that must be satisfied.
 For example: `no more than 3 workers scheduled on any day` or `at least 100 units in inventory at all times`.
 - **Objective:** The goal of your application.
 For example: `minimize cost` or `maximize reliability`.
 - **Parameters and Data:** The input data required to not just run the model, but to make the model represent exactly the situation at hand.
 For example: a table with the price of different foodstuffs for every month of the year.